Image Credit: NIAID-RML

 PCR tests are used to directly detect the presence of an antigen, rather than the presence of the body’s immune response, or antibodies.
 By detecting viral RNA, which will be present in the body before antibodies form or symptoms of the disease are present, the tests can show whether or not someone has the virus very early on.

 The standard test for COVID-19 is based on a polymerase chain reaction (PCR).
-This looks for an active infection with the virus through a sample from a nasopharyngeal swab or sputum.
+This looks for active infection with the virus through a sample from a nasopharyngeal swab or sputum.
 PCR is extremely reliable, offering both high sensitivity and specificity.
-However, PCR tests can be very labour intensive, with several stages at which errors may occur between sampling and analysis.
+However, PCR tests can be very labor intensive, with several stages at which errors may occur between sampling and analysis.
 False negatives can occur up to 30% of the time with different PCR tests, meaning they are more useful for confirming the presence of infection than giving a patient the all-clear.

 PCR test kits were rapidly available once the scientific community became aware of the novel coronavirus.
 In a testament to the advances of science, the genomic sequence was available within weeks of the initial outbreak being reported.
 By contrast, during the SARS outbreak of 2003, which was also caused by a coronavirus, the genetic sequence was not determined for almost six months.

 Before running a PCR test, the RNA in a virus has to be turned into a DNA copy.
 Then, the primers look for the target regions within a gene.
 If a target is present, these regions are copied over and over.
-Each time a copy is made of the target DNA, light will be emitted.
+Each time a copy is made of the target DNA, the light will be emitted.
 If there is a lot of light, this indicates the presence of the genetic material that identifies the virus, meaning a person has tested positive for COVID-19.

 Most kits have at least two primers as targets to improve the reliability of the result.
 These primers and probes play a crucial role in the PCR test kits and scaling up efficiently to meet the high demand is critical.